Oil sands tailings ponds (Canada): Research

-In March 2012 an alliance of oil companies called Canada’s Oil Sands Innovation Alliance (COSIA) was launched with a mandate to share research and technology to decrease the negative environmental impact of oil sands production focusing on tailings ponds, greenhouse gases, water and land.
+In March 2012 an alliance of oil companies called Canada's Oil Sands Innovation Alliance (COSIA) was launched with a mandate to share research and technology to decrease the negative environmental impact of oil sands production focusing on tailings ponds, greenhouse gases, water and land.
 Almost all the water used to produce crude oil using steam methods of production ends up in tailings ponds.
 Recent enhancements to this method include Tailings Oil Recovery (TOR) units which recover oil from the tailings, Diluent Recovery Units to recover naphtha from the froth, Inclined Plate Settlers (IPS) and disc centrifuges.
 These allow the extraction plants to recover well over 90% of the bitumen in the sand.

 In January 2013, scientists from Queen's University published a report analyzing lake sediments in the Athabasca region over the past fifty years.
 They found that levels of polycyclic aromatic hydrocarbons (PAHs) had increased as much as 23-fold since bitumen extraction began in the 1960s.
 Levels of carcinogenic, mutagenic, and teratogenic PAHs were substantially higher than guidelines for lake sedimentation set by the Canadian Council of Ministers of the Environment in 1999.
 The team discovered that the contamination spread farther than previously thought.

+For metal concentrations, some studies of metal contaminants in Peace-Athabasca Delta lake sediments in 2014 to 2018 showed "... little to no evidence of recent oil sands-derived metals enrichment in sediment of lakes" in the region.